ligato/docs/docs/plugins/vpp-plugins.md

 !!!
 Note
     In the brief descriptions below, reference will be made to interface `links` or `structures` along with the contents defining various properties and functions specific to the respective interface type.
 Those details are contained in a file called [`interface.proto`][links].

-Interface type-specific fields supported by the vpp-agent are defined in special structures called [links][links].
+Interface type-specific fields supported by the VPP agent are defined in special structures called [links][links].
 Observations on specific interface types follow:

 - **Bond** was created to support the Link Aggregation Control Protocol (LACP).
 Network bonding is the process of combining or joining two or more network interfaces together into to form a single interface.
 It can support various modes of operation and load balancing across the different member interfaces of the bond interface.